 Helpful Tips on How to Remove Odor from Air Ducts

 Taking proactive measures will help mitigate the chance of serious ventilation issues coming back once again.
-It may be helpful to set a schedule so you’ll have a reminder of when to check on them your ducts.
+It may be helpful to set a schedule so you’ll have a reminder of when to check on your ducts.

 Here are some helpful tips on how to prevent and remove odor from your air ducts:

-- Regularly check and clean your air conditioning unit using bleach and water
+- Regularly check and clean your air conditioning unit

 - Use a vacuum brush to clean dust and debris from your air conditioning’s condenser coil